natanimn/Telebof/README.md

 ## Listening Updates
 ### Update
-Update is an event that bot receives from user like incoming messages, pressing button or in group, supergroup and channels like: new member joins, left etc.
+Update is an event that bot receives like incoming messages, pressing button.

-There are 14 updates type that a bot can receive.
-These updates are handled by registering one or more callback classes.
+Updates are handled by [registering one or more callback classes](#types-of-handlers).

 Each update has its own handler.
 These handlers take two parameters as argument: filter class and callback class.
 The filter class is a lambda class of `et.telebof.filter.FilterExecutor` takes `et.telebof.filter.Filter`